-Prior to 2012, our PV products were typically sold with a two to five-year warranty for technical defects, and a 10-year limited warranty against declines of greater than 10% and a 25-year limited warranty against declines of greater than 20%, in their initial power generation capacity.
+Prior to 2012, our PV products were typically sold with a 2 to 5-year warranty for technical defects, and a 10 to 12-year limited warranty against declines of greater than 12% for our mono PV modules and 11% for our poly PV modules and a 25-year limited warranty against declines of greater than 20%, in their initial power generation capacity.
 Since January 2012, we started to extend our material and workmanship warranty for PV modules to 12 years and replace our existing warranty for power generation capacity with an improved 25-year linear warranty.
-Under the new 25-year linear warranty, we guarantee no less than 97% of the nominal power generation capacity for our typical multicrystalline PV modules and 96% of the nominal power generation capacity for our typical monocrystalline PV modules in the first year and an annual output degradation of no more than 0.7% for both multicrystalline and monocrystalline PV modules thereafter.
+Under the new 25-year linear warranty, we guarantee no less than 97% of the nominal power generation capacity for our typical multicrystalline PV modules and 96% of the nominal power generation capacity for our typical monocrystalline PV modules in the first year and an annual output degradation of no more than 0.7% thereafter.
 By the end of the 25th year, the actual power output shall be no less than 82% of the nominal power generation capacity.
+Our warranties may be transferred to third parties who purchase our PV modules.

 Since our products have been in use for only a relatively short period, our assumptions regarding the durability and reliability of our products may not be accurate.
+In particular, the performance of newly developed products may be especially difficult to predict.
 We consider various factors when determining the likelihood of product defects, including an evaluation of our quality controls, technical analysis, industry information on comparable companies and our own experience.
 We estimate the amount of our warranty obligation primarily based on the results of technical analyses, our historical warranty claims experience, the warranty accrual practices of comparable companies, and the expected failure rate and future costs to service failed products.
 The results of the technical analyses support the future operational efficiency of the PV modules at levels significantly above the minimum guaranteed levels over the respective warranty periods.
 The estimate of warranty costs is affected by the estimated and actual product failure rates, the costs to repair or replace failed products and potential service and delivery costs incurred in correcting a product failure.
 Based on the considerations above and management's ability and intention to provide repairs, replacements or refunds for defective products, we have accrued for warranty costs for the 2 to 12-year warranty against technical defects based on 1% of revenue for PV modules.
 No warranty cost accrual has been recorded for the 10-year and 20 to 25-year warranties for decline from initial power generation capacity because we determined the likelihood of claims arising from these warranties to be remote based on internal and external testing of the PV modules and strong quality control procedures in the production process.
 Based on the results of analysis and technical testing, the revision to our warranty policy in January 2012 did not have a material effect on our warranty accrual rate.
-The basis for the warranty accrual will be reviewed periodically based on actual experience.
-As of December 31, 2010 and 2011, our accrued warranty costs totaled RMB131.7 million and RMB162.1 million for the two to five year warranty against technical and material defects, respectively, and as of December 31, 2012, totaled RMB177.9 million (US\$28.6 million) for the five to 12 year warranty against technical and material defects.
+The basis for the warranty accrual will be reviewed periodically based on

+As of December 31, 2011, our accrued warranty costs totaled RMB162.1 million for the 3 to 5-year warranty against technical and material defects, and as of December 31, 2012 and 2013, totaled RMB177.9 million and RMB181.4 million (US\$30.0 million) for the 5 to 12-year warranty against technical and material defects, respectively.